 In terms of trainee experience, the platform can boast basic social learning with forums and direct messages available to users.
 All this, plus gamification and a nice mobile app, add up to an overall solid employee training platform.

 There’s no pricing on the vendor’s website, but Capterra states that one active user a month in Paradiso costs $2.95/month.
 This means that 100 users a month would cost you $295.

 - A mobile app has the same set of features as the desktop version

 - Integrations with Zoom, Adobe Connect, GoToMeeting, and WebEx for webinars

 - Multi-tenancy support

 - Customized reports and report scheduling

-Paradiso LMS is the dark horse of this list – the company hasn’t gained a lot of traction yet, but I believe that they have what it takes to become a real competitor in the LMS game.
+Paradiso LMS is the dark horse of this list – the company hasn’t gained a lot of traction yet, but I believe that they have what it takes to become a real competitor in the LMS game for employee training needs.
 Despite certain design issues and minor, harmless bugs here and there, it’s a fine product that can be a great starting point for first-time LMS adopters.

 To Sum Up